-Contractor will not automatically discharge an Adult Drug Court participant who has tested positive on a urine analysis unless it is determined that they are an imminent risk to themselves or other clients.
+Contractor will not automatically discharge a participant who has tested positive on a urine analysis unless it is determined that they are an imminent risk to themselves or other clients.
 Instead, the beneficiary will receive an individual counseling session, to determine what triggered the use and may be re-assessed to a different level of care when appropriate with a concurrent adjustment to the treatment plan.
 A face-to-face meeting with the county case manager and/or probation officer (if applicable) is recommended as well.

 All participants that will be funded for recovery residences with County funds must have prior written authorization from Nevada County Behavioral Health Department.
-County will issue a written authorization for up to 30 calendar days for recovery residences.
+In order to support goal of self-sufficiency, the County will use a level system for authorizing participants.
+In Level 1, the county will pay 100% room and board costs.
+In Level II, the county will fund 50% of the room and board cost such that the participant is now responsible for 50%.
+In Level III, the County will fund 25% of the cost.
+The authorization will specify the level of funding and the number of days.
+Participants are limited to 24 months of continuous funding and must continue to meet medical necessity requirement for outpatient treatment or Recovery Services.
 Contractor shall not be reimbursed by County for housing unless a written authorization is on file.
 Contractor will submit a request for re-authorization in writing to the County Department which funds the client's housing no later than five (5) business days prior to expiration date of the current authorization period.

 Contractor will follow the Recovery Residences Guidelines established by the County and comply with SABG inspection requirements.
+Contractor's Responsibilities: